emissary-ingress/emissary/reference/ambassador-with-aws.md

 ## Load Balancer Annotations

-There are a number of `aws-load-balancer` annotations that can be configured in the Ambassador service to control the AWS load balancer it deploys.
+There are a number of `aws-load-balancer` annotations that can be configured in the Ambassador Edge Stack service to control the AWS load balancer it deploys.
 You can view all of them in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/cluster-administration/cloud-providers/#load-balancers).
-This document will go over the subset that is most relevant when deploying Ambassador.
+This document will go over the subset that is most relevant when deploying Ambassador Edge Stack.

 - `service.beta.kubernetes.io/aws-load-balancer-ssl-cert`:
     Configures the load balancer to use a valid certificate ARN to terminate TLS at the Load Balancer.

-    Traffic from the client into the load balancer is encrypted but, since TLS is being terminated at the load balancer, traffic from the load balancer to Ambassador will be cleartext and Ambassador will be listening on the cleartext port 8080.
+    Traffic from the client into the load balancer is encrypted but, since TLS is being terminated at the load balancer, traffic from the load balancer to Ambassador Edge Stack will be cleartext and Ambassador Edge Stack will be listening on the cleartext port 8080.

 - `service.beta.kubernetes.io/aws-load-balancer-ssl-ports`:
     Configures which port the load balancer will be listening for SSL traffic on.
 Defaults to `"*"`.